ConorOW/ENIGMA-PD_TBSS_Container/README.md

 cowenswalton:{folder} $ ctrl + (A + D)
 ```

 To check that this script has worked you can look at the log files in the `${folder}/logs` directory.
-You can run the following command which might be easier:
+You can also run the following command which might be easier:

 ```
 cowenswalton:{folder} $ for subj in $(cat subjects.txt) ; do
      ls -1 ${subj}/dtifit/dti_FA.nii.gz ;
 done
+sub-101287/dtifit/dti_FA.nii.gz
+sub-101288/dtifit/dti_FA.nii.gz
+ls: cannot access sub-101289/dtifit/dti_FA.nii.gz: No such file or directory cowenswalton:{folder} $
 ```

-If any errors pop up, you can copy those subject names to a new text file and re-run script 1, or troubleshoot.
+If any errors pop up like the above, you can copy those subject names to a new text file and re-run script 1, or troubleshoot in the logfiles.

 ## Script 2: TBSS - Erode FA images and alignment to ENIGMA DTI template
 This script erodes our FA images slightly, then aligns them with the ENIGMA DTI template.
 Again, I suggest running this with the screen command.